 To enable the use of a universal identifier and to enhance the quality of information available to the public as required by the Federal Funding Accountability and Transparency Act of 2006, to the extent applicable, applicants are required to: (i) be registered in the System for Award Management (SAM) before submitting their application; (ii) provide a valid unique entity identifier in their application; and (iii) continue to maintain an active SAM registration with current information at all times during which they have an active Federal award or an application or plan under consideration by a Federal awarding agency.
 EDA may not make a Federal award to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements, and if an applicant has not fully complied with the requirements by the time EDA is ready to make an award, EDA may determine that the applicant is not qualified to receive an award and use that determination as a basis for making an award to another applicant.
 Recipients will be subject to reporting requirements, as identified in OMB guidance published at 2 C.F.R. parts 25 and 170.
-(The guidance set out at 2 C.F.R. parts 25 and 170 can be found at the U.S. Government Publishing Office website at https://www.ecfr.gov/cgi-bin/ ECFR?page=browse.
-Under "Browse" select "Title 2 - Grants and Agreements," then click "Go" and follow the link to parts "2-199.")
-Note that SAM now encompasses the Central Contractor Registration (CCR) and that the unique entity identifier is commonly the Data Universal Numbering System (DUNS) Numbers.
-The recipient must keep their SAM registration current.
+(The guidance set out at 2 C.F.R. parts 25 and 170 can be found at the U.S. Government Publishing Office website at eCFR :: 2 CFR Chapter I -- Office of Management and Budget Governmentwide Guidance for Grants and Agreements.
+Note that SAM now encompasses the Central Contractor Registration (CCR) and the Unique Entity Identifier (UEI).
+The recipient must keep their SAM registration current throughout the period of performance.